cs481-ekh/s23-volt/docs/index.md

 ![Imgur](https://i.imgur.com/IOUjTuy.png)

 From this point, they will use the object menu(scene initialization menu) on the right side of the page to add the desired objects and their associated initail energy cubes.
-Then the "Draw Cubes" button will be pressed to initialize the scene:
+Then, the "Draw Cubes" button will be pressed to initialize the scene:

 ![Imgur](https://i.imgur.com/46BXuXK.png)

 After the scene is initialized, the user will click the "Add Frame" button that is at the panel at the bottum of the page.
-This will generate a new fram that initializes all energy cube in the same place as they were in the previous frame.
-The User will move those frame to the disered new location.
+This will generate a new frame that initializes all energy cubes in the same place as they were in the previous frame.
+The User will move each frame to the desired new location.

 After this, the user can right click on each energy cube and select a new energy type from the drop-down menu: